nazgoloom/total_test_0719/part2_result.md

 #Problem9
-Data Description
-The customer records are stored in the customer table in the problem9 database.
-The id column is a unique identifier for that record.
 Output Requirements
  Create a new table named solution stored in the problem9 database  Maintain the same column names and datatypes as the customer table, except